Associate Professor (Director of Graduate Studes)

-Articles appeared in Studies in Comparative International Development, Critical Asian Studies, Korea Observer, Asian Survey, and Asia Pacific Forum.
+My work has appeared in Globalizations, Studies in Comparative International Development, Journal of Contemporary Asia, Asian Survey, Critical Asian Studies, Korea Observer, and Taiwanese Sociology.

-- Theories of Social Movements (graduate seminar, Fall 2011)
+- Graduate seminars: Structural Inequalities, Theories of Social Movements

 - Militants or Partisans: Labor Unions and Democratic Politics in Korea and Taiwan (Stanford University Press 2011)